"The Populace Has Recognized that Sunscreen Has Been Weaponized Against It"

 Until around 1950, melanoma was rare.
 Then its incidence increased slowly until the mid-1960s, when it accelerated into the current epidemic.

 The two-year delay or lag time for sunscreen’s protection does not accommodate these statistics.
-If sunscreen helped prevent skin cancer, we would have seen rates fall years ago.
+If sunscreen helped prevent skin cancer, we would have seen melanoma rates decrease years ago.

 image